 Provides in-depth information regarding the assessment and treatment of chemical dependency.
 Topics include coping skills; motivation for change; management of stress, anxiety, and anger; screening for chemical dependency in health care settings; various chemical dependency interventions; and planning specific treatments to match individual clients.

 Independent Study.
 One to three semester hours.
 Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
 May be repeated when the topic varies.
 Prerequisites: Consent of department head.

 COUN 590 - Legal Issues Stu Affairs

 Legal Issues in College Student Affairs.
 Three semester hours.
 Provides information about the legal issues common to college student affairs administrators.
 Includes student-university relationship, risk management techniques, civil rights, contracts and federal regulations.

 COUN 595 - Research Literature and Techniques

 Emphasizes research in the student's major field, basic statistics, literature review, proposal and report development, research implementation, needs assessment, program development, and ethical and legal considerations regarding research through the presentation of a formal research proposal and/or completion of presentation of a research report.
-Prerequisites: COUN 516 and COUN 528 or Admission to the MEd in College Student Affairs emphasis or consent of the instructor.
+Prerequisites: COUN 516 and COUN 528 or Admission to a master's Counseling program.
+Corequisites: COUN 516 and COUN 528.
 Crosslisted with: PSY 595, SPED 595.